-Elizabeth Seuling runs a philanthropy consulting business with a focus on human rights.
+Elizabeth Seuling is a philanthropy and nonprofit advisor with expertise in human rights.
 Her clients address civilian harm in conflict, reproductive justice, racial inequities, and freedom of expression, among other issues.

 She is the former founding executive director of the Lumos Foundation USA.
 In that role Elizabeth built a research, advocacy, and fundraising team, and raised and granted funds to projects benefitting vulnerable children on five continents.